ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 The scheme uses an extendable-output function (XOF) as its cryptographic primitive and provides authenticated encryption for each component, preventing tampering, reordering, or mixing of encrypted segments.
+URICrypt is a reversible encryption scheme: encrypted URIs can be fully decrypted to recover the original URIs, but only with possession of the secret key.

 ## Use Cases and Motivations